-Get Your School Involved
+Students: Get Your School Involved

 Start a school team and rally students, teachers, administrators, and clubs to join.
-Talk about Kids Walk and share why supporting pediatric cancer research is important to you.
+Talk about Kids Walk for MSK Kids and share why supporting pediatric cancer research is important to you.
 Let others know how they can make a difference with you.
-Here are some ways to get people to register.
-Keep in mind you’ll need to always ask permission at your school.
+(Remember: Always ask permission at your school before you start.)

-- Put flyers up around the school or on your locker
+- Put flyers up around the school or on your locker.

-- Make an announcement at a school assembly
+- Make an announcement at a school assembly.

-- Include information in a school-wide email for students and parents
+- Include information in a school-wide email for students and parents.

 Fundraise at Your School

-- Make a Video
+Make a Video

-- Chores for Donations
+Chores for Donations

-- Throw a Competitive Event
+Throw a Competitive Event